 Read and Check Emails Carefully

-While you might never know who is behind the hoax, avoid unnecessary phishing schemes and ensure that it is read carefully whenever you receive an email.
+While you might never know who is behind the hoax, avoid unnecessary phishing schemes and ensure it is read carefully whenever you receive an email.
 Pay meticulous attention to the details of your emails and from whom they are sent.
-Fraudsters use personal and work email addresses portraying themselves as someone else.
-However, what matters here are the details such as typos, the kind of financial urgency in the language used, and the suspicious names of people mentioned.
+Fraudsters use personal and work email addresses, portraying themselves as someone else.
+However, what matters here are the details, such as typos, the kind of financial urgency in the language used, and the suspicious names of people mentioned.
 You can always contact your bank to verify if a certain mail has been sent.